 - Microsoft applications, such as Internet Explorer and Microsoft Office

 - Third-party applications and plugins, such as Mozilla Firefox and Adobe Reader.

 When a software update is available this icon will appear at the bottom right corner of your taskbar, stating that software changes are required by your IT department.

-You will have six days to schedule a reboot for your system at your own convenience.
-If you still haven't scheduled a reboot within the given time limit your computer will automatically restart.
+You will have eight days to schedule a restart of your computer to apply updates.
+If you haven't scheduled a restart within eight days, your computer will automatically restart on the ninth day.

-Clicking this pop-up window or selecting its icon on your taskbar and selecting View Required Software will open the software changes summary.
-Select the appropriate radio button to either apply all updates now or schedule them for non-business hours.
+Clicking this pop-up window or selecting its icon on your taskbar and then selecting View Required Software will a window with a summary of software changes.
+You can then choose to either apply all updates now or schedule them to be applied during non-business hours.

-If you selected to apply updates after business hours, you will be prompted to specify your business hours.
-Be sure to select Automatically install required software outside of the specified business hours and then click Apply.
+If you selected to apply updates during non-business hours, you will be prompted to specify your business hours.
+Select Automatically install required software outside of the specified business hours and then click Apply.